jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 10.
 No More JS - Deletes all regular files, excluding directories, with a .js extension that are present in the cwd and all its subdirectories.

 Script 11.
 Directories - Counts the number of directories and sub-directories in the cwd.

+Script 12.
+Newest Files - Displays the 10 newest files in the cwd.